KempDewulf/envirosense-app/README.md

     ```
 3. Run `flutter pub get` to fetch all declared dependencies.
 4. Execute `flutter run` to build and launch the app on the desired platform.

-## Key Features

-- **Device Scanning and Configuration**: Manage device settings through the DeviceControlsTab.
-- **Room-based Device Assignment**: Assign devices to rooms using the AddDeviceScreen.
-- **Caching and Clearing Options**: Manage cache and stored data with database_service and ClearCacheOptionsSheet.
-- **Authentication**: Implemented using FirebaseAuth for secure sign-in and registration.
-- **Real-time Notifications**: Receive instant notifications for device activities and alerts.

 ## Firebase Configuration